-So… What does that mean… Well… It doesn't mean that the images are free… Like you don't pay for them!
+So… What does that really mean…?
+Well… It doesn't mean that the images are FREE … Like you don't pay for them (laugh)!

 Once you've done that then you can use them again and again without paying any additional royalty fees.
 You can use them in your video production (and any copies you make of that video), you can use them on your website, use them in print media etc. they're yours to use.

-just the same as you.
-The exact same photo (or video, music etc).
+Just the same as you!
+The exact same photo (or video or music etc).

 There are other types of agreements course such as the ones you find in Creative Commons licenses or with pictures in the Public Domain… That we will get into in later articles.